phil-barrett/RP23CNC/README.md

 ### Board test system work
 Received the Board Test controller PCB and assembled it partially (don't have the I/O expander chips yet, come on Mouser, fix your slow order processing system).
 Looks good so far.

+### Added VRML and STEP models
+Fully populated boards in a single zip file.
+See 3D Model section.

 ## Mar 14
 ### Beta testing feedback
 Several issues have been reported but mostly it is fairly clean.
 Good news from a highly technical tester - after one bug fix there are no lost steps and low low jitter even at fairly high step rates.